MI-AFP/tutorials/tutorials/04_types-errors.md

       In an equation for ‘it’: it = C.sort "cab"
 ```

 When we want to make our life easier with this (no need to convert string literals everywhere), there is [GHC] extension [OverloadedStrings](https://ocharles.org.uk/blog/posts/2014-12-17-overloaded-strings.html) (enable by language pragma or option).
-After that string literal type can be infered by its usage in the source code.
+After that string literal type can be inferred by its usage in the source code.

 ```
 Prelude T C> :set -XOverloadedStrings